720p vs 1080p: When Is It Time To Upgrade Your TV?

 How Is TV Resolution Measured?

-When we talk about TV’s and computer monitor’s picture quality, we’re talking about their resolution.
+When we talk about TVs and computer monitors’ picture quality, we refer to their resolution.
 That’s the number of pixels on the screen.
-A pixel is a fluid crystal illuminated by a device behind the TV screen to show different colors.
-If the size of the screen remains constant, a higher resolution number means a sharper display.
+A pixel is a liquid crystal illuminated by a device behind the TV screen to show different colors.
+If the screen size remains constant, a higher resolution number means a sharper display.

-But instead of talking about the total number of pixels, we shorten that to the number of pixels on one axis (either vertically or horizontally).
+But instead of talking about the total number of pixels, we shorten that to the number of pixels on one axis (vertically or horizontally).

 Here’s an example:

 The full resolution of a 720p TV is 1280 pixels wide by 720 pixels high on the screen.
-To get the total number of pixels on the screen, we multiply the two numbers together.
+We multiply the two numbers together to get the total number of pixels on the screen.

 720p = 1280 pixels wide x 720 pixels high = 921,600 total pixels.